qodeninja/fx-bookdb/README.md

 * Have no idea what you're doing (cuz I dont either.)
 * Are an employee at Cloudflare.
 JK! but dont use it in production. *side eye*

+## ⚠️ Beta Version

+  Generally, Debian-based distros with Bash 3.2+ or higher are supported, since direct manual tests of each MVP phase passed without errors, e.g. "works on my machine."

+  Hypothetically any Bash 3.2+ environment might be compatible; except where certain command idioms differ by OS or implementation. `sed` is a usual suspect among others.

+  **Help Us Cure Works-On-My-Machine Syndrome** and bring wider support to more folks by testing it on your system(s).

+  As a self-contained script `bookdb` wont evil-mangle your stuff, so if you're willing to give er a go, and see what blows in an effort to determine cross-system support, that contribution is most welcome!

+  **Assume every new untested tool may cause unforeseen issues, and make sure your data/system state is recoverable before using!**

+  Having said that, if you accept these risks and limitations, we get the deeds did and the databeez ~~fid~~ fed.

 ## Testing / Compatibility